dstmn/dstmn/README.md

 ### John Dustman
-## Fractional Finance & Administration Leadership
+## Fractional Leader, Finance & Administration

 I am available for a [fractional](https://www.forbes.com/councils/forbesbusinesscouncil/2025/12/18/why-we-may-soon-see-an-increase-in-fractional-leadership-at-nonprofits/) contract role supporting your organization's senior leadership with HR, business operations, and finance.
 I bring warmth, calm, and follow-through, and can context switch seamlessly between detail-focused execution and big picture strategy.
 You can read more below or contact me [here](https://tally.so/r/9qAkxY).